crashmoney/obsidian-typewriter/README.md

 # Obsidian Typewriter

-Obsidian Typewriter is an [Obsidian](https://www.obsidian.md) theme designed for a focused writing experience.
+Typewriter is an [Obsidian](https://www.obsidian.md) theme designed for a focused writing experience.

 ![cover](cover.jpg)